Course Outline

 Format:

 Feedback will be in the form of a feedback sheet with agreed assessment criteria as identified in class.
-You will submit this assessment task on the first Tuesday (by 11:59pm) following Week 13 to give you a chance to complete your Week 13 assessments.
+You will submit this assessment task on the first Tuesday (by 11:59pm) following the final week of trimester.
+This is to give you a chance to complete your assessments.

 Criteria: